20+ Glamorous Roaring 20s Party Ideas for a Dazzling Night

 Art Deco Accent Wall

-Geometric patterns are your best friend.
-You can actually achieve this with some painters tape and gold metallic spray paint on a large foam board – super cheap, looks incredible.
+Geometric patterns scream 1920s.
+You can create this cheaply with painter’s tape and gold metallic spray paint on foam board.

 Silhouette Wall Art